 - Call of Cthulhu supplement Cthulhu Now, adventure "The City in the Sea".
 While searching for an underwater temple, the Player Characters are attacked by a group of killer dolphins under the control of a Cthulhu Mythos deity named Gloon.

-- Dungeons & Dragons: The Frostburn sourcebook includes the Malasnyep, a species of typically Chaotic Evil dolphin-like monsters native to the far north.
+- The 3rd Edition Frostburn sourcebook includes the Malasnyep◊, a species of intelligent but typically Chaotic Evil dolphin-like aberrations native to arctic waters.
+They're the size of killer whales, can sense prey by its body heat, and have Psychic Powers to help them hunt.
 They are viciously aggressive and will attack anything that cross their path, seemingly doing so entirely out of a compulsion to kill anything that enters their territory.

 - Ecco the Dolphin: Defender of the Future: The Clan is a group of wicked dolphins who torture and mutilate animals and believe in dolphin superiority, though only for their own faction: they torment Outcast dolphins just as gleefully.

 - Hungry Shark World: The dolphins are sinister creatures who look flat out evil, with sharp teeth, and they will try to eat your shark.

-- Dolphins in Kingdom of Loathing are found in ocean zones, and are utter jerks that have a huge tendency to steal items dropped by monsters after a battle.
+- Kingdom of Loathing: Dolphins are found in ocean zones, and are utter jerks that have a huge tendency to steal items dropped by monsters after a battle.
 You can get your items back by using a dolphin whistle and beating up that rotten dolphin thief.